 Once you have a nice pork loin, let it warm up to room temperature.
 This ensures it doesn’t get overcooked on the outside before the middle is done.
 Please be brave and allow for a slight pinkness is the center.
-If mom wants hers well done, by all means give her the option, but it’s also nice to allow others to chose a juicy slice of meat so everyone can be happy.
+If mom wants hers well done, by all means, give her the option, but it’s also nice to let others to chose a juicy slice of meat so everyone can be happy.

 Score the meat beforehand with a good, sharp knife.
 If you don’t have a good, sharp knife, either sharpen up one that you do have, or put one on your shopping list.
 If it’s a larger loin, you may wish to butterfly it.
 Open up the pork by slicing a deep cut along its length (but not from the skin side).

 Get some salt into the skin of the pork loin.
 A beautiful crisp crackling and deep brown color will be your reward for a little extra time spent during preparation.

 Check out Oakridge BBQ Competition Beef & Pork Rub

 Whichever way you choose to cook the meat—be it on the grill, in the oven, or a slow pan fry—it’s very important to know when it is cooked.